ltfschoen/straightedge-node/README.md

 * Note: you can't use `rotateKeys` instead of manually generating 3x session keys as mentioned in the guide. someone used `rotateKeys` first and had the slashing issue, but then I created each session key separately, added them to node's keystore, and now my validator seems to work properly.
   * `rotateKeys` gives you one long string which you have to split into 3 keys and then add 0x at the start

-If Edgware node is already running and synced to latest block but you can't access the screen with `screen -r`, then run `ps -a`, and kill the process ID (PID) with name `edgeware` process with `kill -9 <PID>` so you can restart it again but with the validator flag `--validator`
+If Edgware node is already running and synced to latest block but you can't access the screen with `screen -r`, then run `ps -a`, and kill the process ID (PID) with name `straightedge` process with `kill -9 <PID>` so you can restart it again but with the validator flag `--validator`

 ### Run Validator

 * Must use `--no-telemetry` otherwise it kills itself
-* Rename below for Mainnet (edgeware) OR Testnet (edgeware-test)
+* Rename below for Mainnet (straightedge) OR Testnet (straightedge-test)
 ```
-edgeware --validator \
+straightedge --validator \
-  --base-path "/root/edgeware" \
+  --base-path "/root/straightedge" \
-  --chain "edgeware" \
+  --chain "straightedge" \
-  --keystore-path "/root/edgeware/keys" \
+  --keystore-path "/root/straightedge/keys" \
   --no-telemetry
 ```